 About Your Credit Score

-Before lenders make the decision to give you a loan, they have to know that you're willing and able to pay back that mortgage.
-To figure out your ability to repay, they assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to give you a loan, they want to know if you are willing and able to repay that loan.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+To calculate your willingness to repay the mortgage loan, they look at your credit score.

-Your credit score comes from your repayment history.
-They never take into account income, savings, amount of down payment, or demographic factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when these scores were first invented as it is now.
-Credit scoring was invented as a way to consider only what was relevant to a borrower's likelihood to repay a loan.
+Credit scores only take into account the information contained in your credit reports.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other personal factors.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score is based on both the good and the bad in your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is based on the good and the bad of your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is enough information in your credit to assign a score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend some time building up credit history before they apply for a loan.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to calculate an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply.

-MidTowne Mortgage can answer questions about credit reports and many others.
-Give us a call: (478) 746-2063.
+At MidTowne Mortgage, we answer questions about Credit reports every day.
+Give us a call at (478) 746-2063.